DSC-Capstone/dsc-capstone.github.io/student/syllabus.md

 Quarter 1 of the capstone covers two parallel topics:
-1. The basics of “data science methodology” for a large project, including best practices for data handling and project reproducibility.
+1. The basics of “data science methodology” for a large project, including best practices for data handling and project reproducibility ("lecture").
 2. Beginning research into your choice of domain.
-Acquaintance with a domain is made via replicating a specified result on a curated dataset in the listed possible areas (e.g. genetics, cognitive science, computer vision, oceanography, political science, sociology, industry analytics, and art).
+Acquaintance with a domain is made via replicating a specified result in a your domain of inquiry ("discussion").

 The replication of the domain result in (2) will use the best practices learned in (1).
 This work then serves as a foundation for project proposals due at the end of the quarter.
 The projects will be worked on, in groups, in the second quarter.
-While the methodology portion is taught in a traditional lecture setting, most of the material covered in this course will be done through reading, data exploration, and ensuing discussion.
+While the methodology portion is taught in a traditional lecture setting, most of the material covered in this course will be done through *self-guided*
+learning: readings, data exploration, and ensuing discussion.

 ## Course Components